lukeyanggb/Grocery-Express-Web-App/README.md

       VALUES
       ("admin", "$2a$12$Qpk7f3lC63mOmqejFmPVZukoBVqEQp0CSSHunIYhPdtdLGVxhxwdO","ADMIN");
       ```
-7) Features:
-   1) Performance
-      1) Utilized in memory database for better performance.
-The application is integrated with Redis cache, and minimizing the amount of network calls by using cache rather than sending request to the database.
-   2) Security/Authentication/Authorization:
-      1) See Step 6.
-8) When finished:
+7) When finished:
    1) Close the spring web server
    2) Shut down redis server: `ctrl + c`
-   3) Shut down mysql server if needed: ``
+   3) Shut down mysql server if it is no longer be needed.
 ## PLACEHOLDER: TO BE UPDATED